it all starts with

 - Service opportunities that bring meaning and purpose after loss

 New Hope Center for Grief Support was founded in 2000 by Cathy Clough, a woman who had experienced the pain of grief and the challenges of being a young widow raising three kids.
 As she healed, she found new beginnings in life by supporting countless others of all ages and losses through their own grief journey.
+Guided by her Christian faith, she modeled the core values of New Hope.
+She led with love, acted with courage, and served with humility.
 Since then, New Hope Center has served thousands of grieving individuals and families throughout Southeast Michigan.

 Board of Directors

 Donna M. Melonio, Chairperson

 Jennifer Johnson, Secretary

 Kelly Ann Mays